Five distinct geometric crystalline nodes arranged in a radial decision map pattern

 Bubble — The Full-Stack Heavyweight

-Bubble is the most capable visual builder for complex web applications.
-Database management, custom workflow automation, relational data structures, and a large plugin ecosystem make it the closest Tier 1 option to traditional development without writing code.
+Bubble is the most capable visual builder for complex web application and web app design projects.
+Database management, custom workflow automation, relational data structures, and a large plugin ecosystem make it the closest Tier 1 equivalent to hiring a web developer — covering everything from data architecture to front-end interface design.
 Building a SaaS product, a marketplace, or a CRM with logic that Glide or Softr can’t handle?
 Bubble is the realistic answer.

 Two facts require attention before choosing it.